lkat6/transformer/README.md

-Transformer used for Mini Chatbot training
+transformer used for Mini Chatbot training